tomwhartung/seeourminds.com/synonyms/tendency.md

 ## Tendency

+- disposed to be
 - for the most part
 - have a facility for being
+- has a disposition to be
 - inclination
 - inclined to be
 - more often than not